Also known as: Cancer chemotherapy, Cancer drug therapy or Cytotoxic chemotherapy

 HOW CHEMOTHERAPY IS GIVEN

-Depending on the type of cancer and where it is found, chemotherapy may be given different ways, including:
+Depending on the type of cancer and where it is found, chemotherapy drugs may be given different ways, including:

 Different chemotherapy drugs may be given at the same time or after each other.
-Patients may receive radiation therapy before, after, or while they are getting chemotherapy.
+Radiation therapy may be received before, after, or during chemotherapy.

 Often, chemotherapy is given at a special clinic or at the hospital.
 Some people are able to receive chemotherapy in their home.
 If home chemotherapy is given, home health nurses will help with the medicine and IVs.
-Patients and their family members will receive special training.
+The person getting the chemotherapy and their family members will receive special training.

 SIDE EFFECTS OF CHEMOTHERAPY

 When this damage occurs, there can be side effects.
 Some people who receive chemotherapy:

-Side effects of chemotherapy depend on many things, including the type of cancer, and which drugs are being used.
-Each patient reacts differently to these drugs.
-Some newer chemotherapy drugs that better target cancer cells may cause fewer side effects.
+Side effects of chemotherapy depend on many things, including the type of cancer and which drugs are being used.
+Each person reacts differently to these drugs.
+Some newer chemotherapy drugs that better target cancer cells may cause fewer or different side effects.

-Your doctor and nurse will explain what you can do at home to prevent or treat side effects, such as:
+Your health care provider will explain what you can do at home to prevent or treat side effects.
+These measures include: